 In this 20th year celebration, new events coming to the Regatta including a Bike Rodeo Obstacle Course, a Family 5K Nature Walk, and an Education Tent sponsored by The Moraine, McConnell’s Mill, and Jennings Commission (3MJC) and the Moraine Preservation Fund.
 These additions will be a “phenomenal way to experience the park on a multitude of levels,” Muchnok says.

 The education tent will teach visitors about the park’s ecology and park operations.
-The Moraine Preservation Fund will also offer boat rides on their boat, Nautical Nature, so attendees can learn more about the birds and wildlife found in Moraine State Park.
+The Moraine Preservation Fund will also offer boat rides on their boat, Preston's Pearl, so attendees can learn more about the birds and wildlife found in Moraine State Park.
 These rides will allow visitors to get an up-close view of where these animals make their habitats.

 With so much to do, the Regatta at Lake Arthur is really “twenty events in one.”
 Despite the many organizations supporting the Regatta, volunteers are still needed.